Graham Sutherland was a twentieth century artist known for his tapestry in Coventry Cathedral and portraits

 1926: Sutherland became a Catholic.

-1928: Began teaching at the Chelsea school of Art.
+1928: He began teaching at the Chelsea school of Art.

 1930: The print market in Great Britain in which he had plied his trade collapsed due to the recession and Sutherland began painting.